NMade-0/ethics_fall2025/_pages/casestudy.md

 layout: default
 ---

-# Case Study: The Future of Employment with AI
+# Case Study: The Future of Job sustainability with AI

 ## 1. Introduction
 With every invention that has had an impact on the daily lives of people, artificial intelligence (AI) is no exception.
 If anything, AI might become the invention that has one of the most salient impacts on human life.
 Many people believe that artificial intelligence is still in its early stages of life.
 As the development of artificial intelligence continues to accelerate and grow at immeasurable speeds, questions arise at the stability of the job market and the increasing concentration of technological power.
-This case study examines the emerging risks of AI and how AI may reshape the future of employment and authority.
+This case study examines the emerging risks of AI and how AI may reshape the future of job sustainability.

 ## 2. Background
 While most people had not heard about artificial intelligence until 2020, AI has been around far longer than that.
 The earliest stages of AI are in what can be classified as the “Rule-Based” stage.
 The stage takes place from the years 1950-1970, some arguing the development commenced even earlier in the 40s.
 One of the highlights of the earliest models includes formal logic, which is an approach to represent concepts mathematically.
 These models lacked the ability to learn new information as the models relied solely on rules given when being programmed.